pcanz/pPEG/docs/pPEG.md

 #   A Portable PEG Parser

-A portable Parser Expression Grammar called pPEG makes it easy to use grammar rule specifications in everyday programming, in any programming language.
+pPEG makes it easy to use grammar rule specifications in everyday programming, in any programming language.
 A pPEG grammar can be directly executed as a parser.

 pPEG defines three things: